threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_iac/grid3_terraform/terraform_caprover.md

 This means that your worker node is now ready and have joined the cluster successfully.

-You can also verify this from capRover dashboard in `Cluster` tab, check `Nodes` section, you should be able to see the new worker node added there.
+You can also verify this from CapRover dashboard in `Cluster` tab.
+Check `Nodes` section, you should be able to see the new worker node added there.

-Now CapRover is ready in cluster mode(more than one server).
+Now CapRover is ready in cluster mode (more than one server).

 To run One-Click Apps please follow this [tutorial](https://caprover.com/docs/one-click-apps.html)

-### Implementations details:
+### Implementations Details:

 - we use Ubuntu 18.04 to minimize the production issues as CapRover is tested on Ubuntu 18.04 and Docker 19.03.
 - In standard installation, CapRover has to be installed on a machine with a public IP address.